Neve Campbell

 Neve Adrianne Campbell (/ˈnɛv/; born October 3, 1973) is a Canadian actress.
-After working in Canadian and American television, Campbell emerged as a scream queen for her starring roles in horror films.
-She has also appeared in blockbusters and independent features.
+Having amassed several credits and accolades over three decades, she emerged as a scream queen in the late 1990s for starring in horror films.
+She has also appeared in Canadian and American television, blockbusters and independent features.

-Following a series of minor credits, Campbell had a starring role in the drama series Catwalk (1992–1993) and the television film The Canterville Ghost (1996).
-She subsequently relocated to the United States to star as Julia Salinger in the Fox teen drama series Party of Five (1994–2000), which became her breakthrough role.
-She rose to international prominence for her leading role as Sidney Prescott in Wes Craven's slasher film Scream (1996), which spawned the Scream franchise, in which she reprised her role in each film except the sixth.
+Following a series of minor credits, Campbell had starring roles in the drama series Catwalk (1992–1993) and the television film The Canterville Ghost (1996).
+She relocated to the United States and starred as Julia Salinger in the Fox teen drama series Party of Five (1994–2000), which became her breakthrough role.
+She rose to international prominence for her leading role as Sidney Prescott in the slasher film Scream (1996), which spawned the Scream franchise, in which she reprised her role in each film except the sixth.
 She also headlined the horror film The Craft (1996), the thriller film Wild Things (1998), and the drama film Panic (2000).
+She earned critical praise for the drama film The Company (2003), for which she also wrote the story and served as a producer, and the independent film When Will I Be Loved (2004).

-Campbell starred in, produced, and wrote the story for Robert Altman's drama film The Company (2003).
-After a hiatus, she returned to television with a recurring role on the NBC drama thriller series Medium (2007) and starring roles on the action series The Philanthropist (2009) and the miniseries Titanic: Blood and Steel (2012).
-She has since appeared in the action film Skyscraper (2018) and the drama film Clouds (2020), and played starring roles on the political thriller series House of Cards (2016–2017) and the crime drama series The Lincoln Lawyer (2022–present).
+Campbell shifted her focus to television in the late 2000s, as she was dissatisfied with the film roles she was offered.
+She played a recurring role on the NBC drama thriller series Medium (2007) and starring roles on the action series The Philanthropist (2009) and the miniseries Titanic: Blood and Steel (2012).
+She returned to mainstream film with the action thriller Skyscraper (2018) and has since starred in the biographical drama Clouds (2020), the political thriller series House of Cards (2016–2017) and the crime drama series The Lincoln Lawyer (2022–present).

 Early life and education

-Campbell was born in Guelph, Ontario, Canada, on October 3, 1973.
+Neve Adrianne Campbell was born on October 3, 1973, in Guelph, Ontario, Canada.
 Campbell's Dutch mother, Marnie (née Neve), is a yoga instructor and psychologist from Amsterdam.
-She descends from Sephardic Jews who immigrated to the Netherlands and converted to Catholicism.
 Her Scottish father, Gerry Campbell, immigrated to Canada from Glasgow, Scotland, and taught high school drama classes at Lorne Park Secondary School in Mississauga, Ontario.
 Campbell's maternal grandparents ran a theatre company in the Netherlands, and her paternal grandparents were also performers.
 Campbell has an older brother, Christian Campbell, and two younger half-brothers, Alex Campbell and Damian McDonald.
 Her parents divorced when she was two.

 At age six, she saw a performance of The Nutcracker and decided she wanted to take ballet classes, enrolling at the Erinvale School of Dance.
 She later moved into residence at the National Ballet School of Canada, training there and appearing in performances of The Nutcracker and Sleeping Beauty.
 After accumulating numerous dance-related injuries, she retired from ballet and took up acting at age 15, performing in The Phantom of the Opera at the Canon Theatre in Toronto while attending John F. Ross Collegiate Vocational Institute in Guelph, where she trained in acting and worked in theatre.
-One of her classmates was actress Tara Strong.